smlhelp/book/src/start/install.md

 `"au FileType sml setlocal conceallevel=2`

 #### Step 5) Keybindings
-If you want to use some of the other features, just look at the keybind config, most useful, in my opinion, is opening the REPL within vim which is by default `<leader> is`.
+If you want to use some of the other features, just look at the keybind config.
+The most useful, in my opinion, is opening the REPL within vim which is by default `<leader> is`.
 I believe `<leader>` is `\` by default, so in order to open the REPL type `\is`.
 If this doesn’t work, you probably have a custom leader key which you can check with `:let mapleader`.
 Likewise, to close the REPL is `<leader> ik`.